bjornm/libvorbis-js/README.md

 Current status (2013-12-09)
 ---------------------------

-Compiles and able to write header properly.
+Early alpha.
+The code compiles and is able to write ogg headers properly.
+Not fully functional except if low-level api use is okay.
 Still needs glue code to make it easier to work with e.g. AudioBuffers or at least Float32Arrays.

 See post.js for a brief listing of the ported methods.